-Adjusting the Toe-in Geometry and alignment specs play an important role in your model's handling.
+Toe-in refers to the angle of the wheels as viewed from above.
+Geometry and alignment specs play an important roll in your model's handling.
 Take the time to set them correctly.
 Turn off TSM (see page 17); then, set the steering trim on your transmitter to neutral.
 Now, adjust your servo and tie rods so that both wheels are pointing straight ahead and are parallel to each other (0° toe-in).
 This will ensure the same amount of steering in both directions.

-For increased stability, add one- to two-degrees of toe in to each front wheel.
+Front Toe-In: For increased stability add 1° to 2° of toe in to each front wheel.
 Use the turnbuckles to adjust the alignment.